ankitasawant12/RetailManagement/README.md

 # Retail-Management-System
 ## Database Management System Project on the Inventory Management System using SQL

-I have Shared the report file of my Database management System project which i have implemented using Structured Query Language(SQL).
-This file also contains an ER- Diagram for better understanding.
+I have Shared the report file of my Database management System project which I have implemented using Structured Query Language(SQL).

 How To Implement: